sorbet/sorbet/website/docs/error-reference.md

 ```

 Generally, Sorbet is not opinionated about definition-reference ordering.
 It
-assumes the presence of an autoloader which makes constants available at runtime
+assumes files are required in the correct order or at the correct times to
-when they are referenced (assuming they are defined somewhere).
+ensure that definitions are available before they're referenced.

-However, it is helpful in some basic contexts (like class-loading) to catch this
+However, if a constant is defined in a single file, Sorbet can detect when it's
-issue, regardless of the presence of an autoloader.
-Please note that this error
+been referenced in that file ahead of its definition (because in the single-file
-will not fire for all cases.
-There are some conditions which have to be met for
+case, it doesn't matter whether or in what order any require statements happen).
-the error to fire:
+There are some limitations:

 ### Load-time scope must be established definitively

 Sorbet has to prove definitively that a given constant is accessed out-of-order
 at load time.
-It cannot track accesses across function calls or blocks.
-Meaning
+It cannot track accesses across function calls or blocks, meaning
 that the following code, while technically unloadable, will not throw a Sorbet
 error.